WhiteTigerHere/Angry-Birds-Game/README.md

 - **Level**: Game levels utilise .tmx files and object classes for dynamic loading of different level configurations.
 We further have different level classes for each level.
 - **Bird**: This class contains the necessary attributes for bird object.
 We are implementing three types of birds- Red, Chuck, Bomb.
 - **Pig**: This class contains the necessary attributes for pig object.
 We are implementing different types of pigs.
 - **Blocks**: This class contains the necessary attributes for block structure object.
-We are implementing three types of block- wooden, ice, stone.
+We are implementing three types of block- wooden, ice, cement.
+- **Slingshot**: this class enables user to drag and release the bird to launch it toward the pigs.
 - **Pause Menu Screen**: Pause the game, resume, restart, toggle music, or return to the main menu.
+- **Scoring System**: Track and display scores dynamically.
 - **Level Win Screen**: Shows the player's score after winning a level.
 Buttons to go to Next level and return to main menu.
 - **Lost Level Screen**: Shows a screen when the player loses a level.
 Restart level and return to main menu buttons.
 - **Completed Game Screen**: End-of-game screen after all levels are completed.
 - **Game Settings**: Manage settings like toggling music through the MusicManager class.
 - **Dynamic UI Layout**: Buttons and UI elements are responsive and adjust based on the screen size.
+- **Gameplay Logic**: Adding physics-based interactions, bird launching, and collisions.
+- **Level Progression**: Implementing level progression logic.

 ---